mycelial-systems/tonic/README.md

 ### State

 `this.state` is a plain-old javascript object.
-Its value will be persisted if the component is re-rendered.
-Any element that has an id attribute can use state, and any component that uses state must have an id property.
+Its value will be persisted if the component is re-rendered. **Any component with state must have an** **id property**.

 Setting the state will not cause a component to re-render.
 This way you can make incremental updates.
-Components can be updated independently.
-And rendering only happens only when necessary.
+Components can be updated independently, and rendering only happens only when necessary.

 Remember to clean up!
 States are just a set of key-value pairs on the Tonic